kindista/kindista/src/to-do.md

   - test sending messages on transactions!
   - test iphone webapp
   - clean ui for push notification settings
-  - create queue for users push messsages
+  - hide button when not on chrome browser
-    - handle messages for gratitude, messages, group membership requests/invitations, transactions
+  - test messages for gratitude, messages, group membership requests/invitations, transactions
-  - create functions to handle the different kind of messages
-  - update send-push-notification to send the right message
   - group message not being marked as read in message folder
 ## split up database
   - if we create different directories for datatypes, make sure to get a comprehensive list of all datatypes in the database (including "deleted" types)